flashrides26/FlashRides-OS-2.0/01 Governance/10 Constitution/README.md

 The Constitution establishes the foundational identity and governing philosophy of FlashRides.

-It defines the organization's enduring purpose, mission, vision, values, guiding principles, and governance framework.
+It defines the organization's enduring purpose, mission, vision, values, guiding principles, governance framework, and constitutional philosophy.
 These artifacts provide the constitutional foundation from which all organizational policies, standards, procedures, and operational practices are derived.

 The Constitution represents the highest level of organizational governance within FlashRides OS.

 ---

+# 2. Constitutional Role

+The Constitution serves as the authoritative foundation of FlashRides OS.

+It establishes the enduring constitutional principles from which governance, organizational structure, operational standards, and repository artifacts derive their authority.

+No subordinate artifact may conflict with the Constitution.

+---

-# 2. Scope
+# 3. Scope

 This section applies to the organization as a whole.